jdx/mise/README.md

 Options:
   -p, --parent
           recurse up to find a .tool-versions file rather than using the current directory only by default this command will only set the runtime in the current directory ("$PWD/.tool-versions")

       --fuzzy
-          save fuzzy match to .tool-versions e.g.: `rtx local --fuzzy nodejs@20` will save `nodejs 20` to .tool-versions by default it would save the exact version, e.g.: `nodejs 20.0.0`
+          save fuzzy match to .tool-versions
+          e.g.: `rtx local --fuzzy nodejs@20` will save `nodejs 20` to .tool-versions without --fuzzy, it would save the exact version, e.g.: `nodejs 20.0.0`

       --remove <PLUGIN>
           remove the plugin(s) from .tool-versions